yarkokuzyk/task/README.md

 https://user-images.githubusercontent.com/104302356/191267509-e83dfc71-82c2-4769-83f6-e5935644da4d.mp4

+I find this defect critical because there`s no workaround, all the games from the banner cannot be opened through this way

 Summary: No search results are shown in search page after selecting a category
  Priority: High
  Environment: PC Windows 10, Opera Browser 104.0